Charles P. Snyder (politician): Early and family life

 He was born on June 9, 1847, in Charleston in Kanawha County, which was then in Virginia.

 Career

 After studying law, he was admitted to the bar and opened a practice.
 He became prosecuting attorney of Kanawha County and served from 1876 to 1884.
-He was elected in 1882 to the Forty-eighth Congress to fill the vacancy caused by the resignation of John E. Kenna He won re-election to the Forty-ninth and Fiftieth Congresses and served from May 15, 1883, to March 3, 1889.
-He served as a judge on the criminal court of Kanawha County from 1890 to 1896.
-He was named United States consul to Ciudad Porfirio Diaz, Mexico, from 1897 to 1901.
+He was elected in 1882 to the Forty-eighth Congress to fill the vacancy caused by the resignation of John E. Kenna.
+He won re-election to the Forty-ninth and Fiftieth Congresses and served from May 15, 1883, to March 3, 1889.
+He served as a judge on the criminal court of Kanawha County from 1890 to 1896, and as United States consul to Ciudad Porfirio Diaz (now Piedras Negras), Mexico, from 1897 to 1901.

 Death and legacy

-He died in Vineland, New Jersey, in Cumberland County on August 21, 1915, and was buried in Spring Hill Cemetery in Charleston, West Virginia.
+He died in Vineland, Cumberland County, New Jersey on August 21, 1915, and was buried in Spring Hill Cemetery in Charleston, West Virginia.

 His son and namesake was United States Navy Admiral Charles P. Snyder.
 His great-great-granddaughter is actress Elizabeth McGovern.